Respecting your privacy

 If you have a complaint about how we handle your personal information, we want to hear from you.
 You are always welcome to contact us.
-We are committed to resolving your complaint and doing the right thing by our customers and employees.. .
+We are committed to resolving your complaint and doing the right thing by our customers and employees.
 We aim to acknowledge your complaint as soon as practicable within 7 days after it is made, and to investigate and resolve it in a timely and appropriate way within 30 days (unless you have agreed to in writing to a longer period). (see ‘Contact Us’).

 If you still feel your issue hasn’t been resolved to your satisfaction, then you can escalate your privacy concern (see ‘Contact details for escalating complaints’).